 UMS ‘n JIP are a Swiss contemporary music duo, consisting of Ulrike Mayer-Spohn (UMS) on recorders & electronics and Javier Hagen (JIP), voice & electronics.
 One of the most experienced and distinguished contemporary music laboratories of our times, they work as performers, composers and organizers within a global network of composers, visual artists, stage directors, researchers, universities and festivals.

 Tomoko Akasaka is an acclaimed Japanese violist.
 She has recently collaborated with Kurtag and given recitals in Japan, Switzerland, France, Italy and Germany.

 Helsinki Chamber Choir is Finland’s only professional chamber choir.
 They are very highly regarded and frequently commission and perform new works, having given over 50 world premieres since 2005.

 Ensemble Via Nova, a chamber ensemble from Weimar, Germany, are run by long-time friend of London Ear, Johannes Hildebrandt.

 Jonathan Powell, British pianist, champions new music and has formed particularly close working relationships with Michael Finnissy and Claudio Ambrosini.

 Uroboros Ensemble was formed in 1982, bringing together some of Britain’s most accomplished and best-known instrumentalists.
 The group was founded by the composer Gwyn Pritchard who remains their current Artistic Director and Conductor.
-After a dormant period from 1996 to 2003 the group was revived, retaining some of the original players who have been joined by new-comers, once again drawn from Britain’s most distinguished performers of contemporary chamber music.
 The ensemble’s concerts may include from three to eighteen players.